eiffel-community/eiffel-vici/README.md

 # How to Run
 During the development stage, please consider refreshing the app-webpage with clear cashe if something gets stuck and report the issue.

-For the local dummy event repository to work, you have to extract src\main\resources\static\reference-data-set.zip into src\main\resources\static\reference-data-set.json.
+For the local dummy event repository to work, you have to extract src/assets/reference-data-set.zip into src/assets/reference-data-set.json.
 This is not required if you intend to use the dummy eiffel-event-repository.

-To test your own set of eiffel-events, simply create a .json file that contains a list of eiffel-events and place it in the src\main\resources\static\ directory.
-When the app is running, go to settings > Manage systems > add a new system with the url localFile[MY_FILE] where you replace MY_FILE with the actual file name (without .json).
+To test your own set of eiffel-events, simply create a .json file that contains a list of eiffel-events and place it in the src/assets/ directory.
+When the app is running, add a new system with the url localFile[MY_FILE] where you replace MY_FILE with the actual file name (without .json).
 Example: src\main\resources\static\reference-data-set.json with url localFile[reference-data-set]

 To run the app you need Java 8 and Maven installed.